keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-“…is your sister available?”
+“…is your sister available?” the woman asked.
 </p>

 <p>
 A brown mouse darted from the far hedge to the other.
-She eyed it, then the crow, with mild curiosity.
+Annabeth eyed it, then the crow, with mild curiosity.
 After a childhood of growing up on a defunct plantation, she’d witnessed the circle of life far too many times to interfere.
 The crow’s head darted left and right, its attention torn between the meal and Annabeth.
 </p>

 <p>